-Since we last met, the South Africa National Space Agency (SANSA) has made significant progress after having responded to the International Civil Aviation Organisation (ICAO) designation; as we mentioned in our Space Weather Statement last week.
-Today South Africa is proud to report that the construction of a 24-hour, state of the art regional space weather centre to expand its operational capacity has commenced for completion in October 2022.
+Since we last met, the South Africa National Space Agency (SANSA) has made significant progress after having responded to the International Civil Aviation Organisation (ICAO) designation; and today South Africa is proud to report that the construction of a 24-hour, state of the art regional space weather centre to expand its operational capacity has commenced for completion in October 2022.
 We believe that the enhanced capability will position our country amongst global experts whilst offering world-class space weather solutions to the African continent.